 Benefits typically supplement the employee’s salary and compensation package and are defined in their employment contract.
 They often change depending on the employee’s title and position.
 Because of the employee’s innate interest in comp, as a major differentiator between multiple job offers, we see compensation playing a larger role in early-stage candidate decision making.
 Perks, on the other hand, are offered more frequently and to everyone in the office.
 They play a role in building office culture, their main differentiator from benefits, meaning that perks play a much larger role in securing candidates during the final stages of their recruitment cycle when they’re choosing new opportunities based on culture fit.

 In summary, employee recognition and rewards, benefits, and perks should be strategically designed and offered in a manner that delivers on your organization’s goals.
 Employee recognition and rewards are most valuable when recognizing an individual's or team’s contributions and achievements to the company, reinforcing positive behaviors and impacting behavior change.
 Benefits and perks play a role in the candidate recruiting process, and in building office culture.
 Your offerings should reflect your company values, culture, and mission.
 And remember, it’s not just what you offer, but also how you offer these things (how they are positioned internally, championed, and their “why”): a realization that might just have you saying, “oh my!”

-If you’re looking to reward and recognize top employees for their achievements with employee rewards that are truly meaningful, check our experiential employee rewards offering here.
+If you’re looking to reward and recognize top employees for their achievements with employee rewards that are truly meaningful, click here to check out our experiential gifts for employees.